williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 fifty-year time interval, any observed 'effect' will surely be overdetermined.

+For instance, it is possible that the civil war starting in 68 AD increased the value of epitaphs located in Rome relative to the rest of Italy, perhaps as a way to advertise loyalty to the new regime of Vespasian after he consolidated power.
+One may tell innumerable other such stories, each time committing the *post hoc ergo propter hoc* fallacy ("after this, therefore because of this").

 It is strange that only once do the trends in inscribed epitaphs differ between Rome and Italy.
 Presumably, epidemics occurred at other times between 50 BC and 450 AD.
-I look at other cases of pestilance in the Empire in the appendix.
+I look at other recorded cases of pestilance in the appendix, though unfortunately there are no other cases of localized epidemics in provinces with good inscription data.

-For instance, it is possible that the civil war starting in 68 AD increased the value of epitaphs located in Rome relative to the rest of Italy, perhaps as a way to advertise loyalty to the new regime of Vespasian after he consolidated power.
-One may tell innumerable other such stories, each time committing the *post hoc ergo propter hoc* fallacy ("after this, therefore because of this").

 ## Appendix